A £2 million plan has been unveiled to bring full fibre internet access to Yaxley

 "We’re thrilled to be able to bring our best-in-class network to Yaxley, which will future-proof the area’s digital infrastructure for generations to come.”

+She said villagers would be able to access faster and more reliable full fibre-enabled internet services from a growing choice of internet services providers, including launch partner Vodafone, TalkTalk, Zen, IDNet and Giganet.

-Full Fibre networks, unlike many of the copper-based ‘fibre broadband’ services available today, use 100% fibre optic cables to carry data at light speed all the way from the home to the point of connection.
-This gives users speeds of up to 1,000 Mbps for upload and download, near limitless bandwidth and connectivity users can depend on.
+Full Fibre networks, unlike many of the copper-based ‘fibre broadband’ services available today, use 100 per cent fibre optic cables to carry data at light speed all the way from the home to the point of connection.
+This gives users speeds of up to 1,000 Mbps for upload and download and near limitless bandwidth.

-North West Cambridgeshire MP Shailesh Vara said: “I am very pleased to hear that CityFibre will be starting their build in Yaxley.
+North West Cambridgeshire MP Shailesh Vara said: “I’m pleased CityFibre will be starting its build in Yaxley.

 "The roll out will play an important part in bringing communities together through ultra-fast digital technology.

 “CityFibre is committed to unlocking the full potential of a fibre optic network.
-The next step in their programme will bring faster broadband connecting businesses, education establishments and healthcare providers in Yaxley, a service already provided to residents in Peterborough.”
+The next step in its programme will bring faster broadband connecting businesses, education establishments and healthcare providers in Yaxley, a service already provided to Peterborough residents.”